 It’s all in the name with this app, so give it a try if you plan on adding gratitude to your daily practice, 365 days a year!
-You can read more about it or download it for just $1.99 here.
+You can read more about it or download it here.

 Another app for iPhone, iPad, and Mac users, Day One helps you keep a digital diary complete with pictures, maps, and notes about your day.
 This app can cut across devices, presenting you with the same look and format for each platform.

 While this app is intended for more of a diary or daily journal purpose, it is easy to use it for tracking your gratitude.
 You can find it for Mac at $9.99 or for iPhone and iPad at $4.99 in the iTunes store.
 Click here to learn more about this app.